NGChuen/cuttleman/README.md

 Open main.py and update the following variables in the `__main__` section:

-`base_num`: a unique integer between 10 and 99
+- `base_num`: an integer between 10 and 99

+  - Make sure it's not being used by another cvd instance running at the same time (by you or another person)

-`kernel`: path to your kernel image (e.g., Image)
+- `kernel`: path to your kernel image (e.g., Image)

-`initramfs`: path to your initramfs file
+- `initramfs`: path to your initramfs file

-`ori_cf`: directory where you extracted the contents of the two compressed files.
+- `ori_cf`: directory where you extracted the contents of the two compressed files

 ## Run the launcher